Recent Blogs

 6. Understanding Costs and Budgeting

-In Nepal, the price of mountaineering varies according to the distance, time, and peak.
-You must be aware of the expense before trekking.
+In Nepal, the cost of mountaineering varies along with the distance, time, and peak it takes to ascend.
+You must be aware of how much it costs before you actually go for trekking.

 - expenses related to guides and porters.